 Intramurals Provide an Outlet for Engagement and Connection

 Loyola Academy’s Intramurals Program experienced significant growth in the 2019-20 school year.
-Led by Head Baseball Coach and English Teacher Mr. Chris Ackels and a board of students leaders, the program offered three new sports as well as multiple online competitions during the e-learning phase of the ’19-’20 school year.
+Led by Head Baseball Coach and English Teacher Mr. Chris Ackels and a board of student leaders, the program offered three new sports as well as multiple online competitions during the e-learning phase of the ’19-’20 school year.
 Through May 1, a total of 937 students participated in a Loyola intramural activity, a 38% increase from last year.

 The 2019-20 calendar of intramural offerings proceeded on the following schedule:

 September: 16-inch Softball

 February: Floor Hockey